Fin-bar/Pf2e-Alignment-Damage/README.md

-# Pf2e-Alignment-Damage
+# PF2e Alignment Damage and Other Immunities
-A module for changing the automated behavior of aligned damage, enabling it to apply to more creatures
+A module for changing the automated behavior of alignment damage and other damage types with broad immunities
 # Features

-By default, allows aligned damage to affect all creatures lacking the corresponding trait, e.g. Evil damage will affect Neutral creatures in addition to Good creatures.

-Includes a toggle to allow aligned damage to affect *all* creatures without explicit immunity, e.g. Evil damage will affect Devils.
+Allows alignment damage to apply to more (or less!) varieties of creatures.
+Also contains options to apply bleed damage to more types of creatures.